tillt/CleanID3/README.md

 These defaults cause CleanID3 to modify every tag that contains a URL, removing it.
 CleanID3 will assume that anything following the forbidden word is also unwanted and cleans it.
 Text left of the forbidden word is left untouched.

-For removing a bunch of known noisy vandals;
+For removing a bunch of known tags;
 ```
 Tagged by:
 This tag done with